solanaracer/solanaracer-web/README.md

 ## Game Integration

 See the game code `Assets/Scripts/Solana/*` for an example integration using these endpoints along side the Solana unity SDK to safely render NFTs in your game.
+You can find the repository here https://github.com/solanaracer/solanaracer-unity